Holocentridae (Squirrelfishes and Soldiersfishes)

-Because this fish is a noctural animal that hides in the shadows during day light hours and comes out at night, if kept in a brightly lit aquarium it won't be seen very often.
+Because this fish is a nocturnal animal that hides in the shadows during daylight hours and comes out at night, if kept in a brightly lit aquarium it won't be seen very often.

 To enjoy this fish it is best kept in low lighting.
 To make it an even more interesting display, why not create a complete "nocturnal species tank" by combining a group of these fishes with some other non-aggressive nighttime tankmates.

 No matter what type of tank this fish is placed in, it requires lots of places and spaces for hiding.
-Shelter can be provided in the way of live rock structures, decorative rock cave and crevice type formations.
+A shelter can be provided in the way of live rock structures, decorative rock cave, and crevice type formations.